History of Saint Kitts and Nevis: Saint Kitts and Nevis (1623–1700)

-Saint Kitts and Nevis, 1700 to 1883
+Saint Kitts and Nevis (1700–1883)

 Saint Kitts and Nevis were to face more devastation during the War of the Spanish Succession, though the local impact of that conflict started with the French Governor of St. Christopher, Count Jean-Baptiste de Gennes, surrendering the island without a fight to Sir Christopher Codrington, governor of the English Leewards, and Colonel Walter Hamilton in 1702.
 The French inhabitants of St. Kitts were peacefully removed to other islands.
 The French retaliated in 1705 with a five-day bombardment of Nevis by Admiral Count Louis-Henri de Chavagnac before he proceeded to St. Kitts.
 There the French pillaged the English quarter after landing on Frigate Bay, carrying off 600–700 slaves.
 Then on Good Friday 1706, the French under the command of Pierre Le Moyne d'Iberville attacked Nevis, capturing Fort Charles then looting and burning Charlestown.
 Once again, 3,400 slaves were taken, though several more escaped to Maroon Hill and formed a slave army, which effectively resisted a French attack.
 Before departing Nevis, the French left Nevis in ruins, including its sugar works.
 The 1707 hurricane did further damage to Nevis.
 It would be 80 years before sugar production on Nevis reached the level achieved in 1704.
 The Treaty of Utrecht was signed in 1713, in which the French ceded their portion of St Kitts to the British.

 By 1720, the population of St. Kitts exceeded that of Nevis for the first time.
 In 1724, the population of Saint Kitts consisted of 4000 whites and 11,500 blacks, while Nevis had 1,100 whites and 4,400 blacks.
 By 1774, the population on St. Kitts was 1,900 white and 23,462 black, while Nevis had 1,000 whites and 10,000 blacks.

 Upon gaining control of the whole island in 1713, the British soon moved the island's capital to the town of Basseterre in 1727, and St Kitts quickly took off as a leader in sugar production in the Caribbean.
 Whilst conditions on St Kitts improved, Nevis was seeing a decline.
 The years of monocrop cultivation, as well as heavy amounts of soil erosion due to the high slope grade on the island, caused its sugar production to continuously decrease.

 Alexander Hamilton, the first United States Secretary of the Treasury, was born in Nevis; he spent his childhood there and on St. Croix, then belonging to Denmark, and now one of the United States Virgin Islands.

 James Ramsay (abolitionist) was ordained a priest at Saint John Capisterre Parish in 1762.
 He continued his abolitionist activities and concern for the welfare of slaves until he left the island in 1781.